agathis-project/salix-arctica/README.md

-  - if A0,1,2 address bits are exposed and connected respectively to KNOT.0,1,2 then 8 modules with identical I2C devices (one each) can be used; this is the particular case of the card id eeprom; other I2C with same access to A2,A1,A0 address bits lead to same maximized usability.
+  - if A0,1,2 address bits are exposed and connected respectively to KNOT.0,1,2 then 8 modules with identical I2C devices (one each) can be used; this is the particular case of the card id EEPROM; other I2C with same access to A2,A1,A0 address bits lead to same maximized usability.

   - if only A0,1 address bits are exposed and connected respectivelly to